rawiriblundell/wiki.bash-hackers.org/syntax/ccmd/c_for.md

 ===== Bugs =====

-  * //Fixed in 4.3//. &lt;del&gt;There appears to be a bug as of Bash 4.2p10 in which command lists can't be distinguished from the for loop's arithmetic argument delimiter (both semicolons), so command substitutions within the C-style for loop expression can't contain more than one command.&lt;/del&gt;
+  * //Fixed in 4.3//. <del>There appears to be a bug as of Bash 4.2p10 in which command lists can't be distinguished from the for loop's arithmetic argument delimiter (both semicolons), so command substitutions within the C-style for loop expression can't contain more than one command.</del>

 ===== See also =====